ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 -   _CSS Classes and Custom Properties that affect the component_: Unchanged (none)
 -   _Slots_: Unchanged (start and end slots)

+We are not implementing navigation tabs as part of this effort.
+That might be implemented in the future by populating a `nimble-tabs` control with `nimble-anchor`s.
+It may require a new appearance mode.

 ### Angular integration

 A directive will be created for the anchor component.
 The anchor does not participate in forms, so there will be no ControlValueAccessor.